 Where to buy micro-sprinklers?

 I’ve also bought Antelco micro-sprinklers at Grangetto’s.
-But you can find Antelco micro-sprinklers for sale from Antelco through Amazon here.
+You can also order them online from Drip Depot.

 Video showing micro-sprinklers under avocado trees